-As a young boy in Florida, Thomas Rhyant used to slip out of the house late at night to go sit in his Daddy’s Cadillac and listen to AM frequencies that you couldn’t pick up during the day.
-He heard voices coming from the Bahamas, Chicago, New York, all over the place.
-His dream was to one day see those places.
-And it was music that would take him there.
+As a young boy in Florida, Thomas Rhyant used to slip out of the house late at night to sit in his daddy’s Cadillac and listen to AM radio stations he couldn’t pick up during the day.
+He heard voices from the Bahamas, Chicago, New York, all over the place.
+He dreamt of seeing those places.
+It was music that would take him there.

 Rhyant was raised on quartet gospel music.
-His father was an aspiring singer who was frustrated with the difficulties of trying to keep a group together.
-Eventually, he decided to build one the organic way, fathering four sons who became a family gospel quartet known as The Rhyant Brothers.
-All four sons sang, but Thomas — the oldest, and the one with a razor sharp musical memory — was elected to be the guitarist.
+His father, an aspiring singer, was frustrated with the difficulties of trying to keep a group together.
+Eventually, he built one the organic way, fathering four sons who became a family gospel quartet known as The Rhyant Brothers.
+All four sons sang, but Thomas — the oldest and the one with a razor-sharp musical memory — was elected to be the guitarist.

-With Sam Cooke’s style as a guide, Rhyant set about pursuing those late night Cadillac dreams.
+With Cooke’s style as a guide, Rhyant set about pursuing those late-night Cadillac dreams.
 He traveled all over, singing and playing guitar.
 He became part of The Violinaires, the legendary group with whom Wilson Pickett cut his teeth before becoming an R&B superstar.
 The group’s drummer was the son of R.H.
-Harris—Sam Cooke’s mentor and teacher, and one of the most important figures in the history of gospel music.
+Harris, Sam Cooke’s mentor and teacher, and one of the most important figures in the history of gospel music.
 Rhyant listened intently to every story the younger Harris told.
-Through the Violinaires, Rhyant met many of his musical heroes, and spent hours listening, soaking up the history of their lives and music.
+Through The Violinaires, Rhyant met many of his musical heroes, and spent hours listening, soaking up the history of their lives and music.

-These days, like a griot or medieval troubadour, Rhyant uses music to tell the stories of those who came before him, allowing people to not only understand, but emotionally connect with, history.
-When his 93 year-old mother-in-law came to hear his Sam Cooke show —where he mixes performances of Cooke’s music with stories about his life — she threw her hip out dancing.
-“She couldn’t get up the stairs the next day,” Rhyant laughs, “but every now and then she asks, ‘When are you going to do that Sam Cooke show again?’”
+These days, Rhyant uses music to tell the stories of those who came before him, allowing people to not only understand but emotionally connect with history.
+When his 93-year-old mother-in-law came to hear his Sam Cooke show — he mixes Cooke tunes with stories about his life — she threw her hip out dancing.
+“She couldn’t get up the stairs the next day,” Rhyant said, “but every now and then she asks, ‘When are you going to do that Sam Cooke show again?’”

-Rhyant is well on his way to fulfilling his youthful dream of seeing the world.
-But now he realizes that the traveling is only a byproduct of his real calling — making people happy by sharing the music he loves, and thereby keeping its history alive.
+Rhyant is well on his way to fulfilling his dream of seeing the world.
+But now he realizes that the traveling is only a byproduct of his real calling — making people happy by sharing the music he loves, and keeping its history alive.

 — Will Boone